adarsa/Tensorflow/README.md

-# hostVisualisation
+# Learning deep

-This repository contains metadata required for public sharing different visualisations.
+This repository contains deep learning studies I conduct using tensorflow and Keras.